-A. The appearance of the words "trustee" or "as trustee" or "agent" following the names of the grantee in any deed of conveyance of land or other property, or an interest therein, heretofore or hereafter executed, without other language showing a trust, shall not be deemed to give notice to or put on inquiry any person dealing with said property that a trust exists, or that there are other beneficiaries of said conveyance except the grantee named therein, and such conveyance shall vest the title to such property in such grantee and a conveyance by such grantee, whether followed by the words "trustee" or "as trustee" or "agent" or not, shall vest title in his grantee free from any claims of all persons or corporations.
+The appearance of the words "trustee" or Α. "as trustee" or "agent" following the names of the grantee in any deed of conveyance of land or other property, or an interest therein, heretofore or hereafter executed, without other language showing a trust, shall not be deemed to give notice to or put on inquiry any person dealing with said property that a trust exists, or that there are other beneficiaries of said conveyance except the grantee named therein, and such conveyance shall vest the title to such property in such grantee and a conveyance by such grantee, whether followed by the words "trustee" or "as trustee" or "agent" or not, shall vest title in his grantee free from any claims of all persons or corporations.

-B. Subsection A of this section shall not apply if other written evidence is recorded, whether before or after the grantor's death, which establishes that an express trust does exist with respect to property which the grantor has conveyed by deed to his grantee followed by the words "trustee" or "as trustee" provided such other written evidence is recorded prior to conveyance of such property by such grantee.
+в.
+Subsection A of this section shall not apply if other written evidence is recorded, whether before or after the grantor's death, which establishes that an express trust does exist with respect to property which the grantor has conveyed by deed to his grantee "trustee" followed bv the words or "as trustee" provided such other written evidence is recorded prior to conveyance of such property by such grantee.

 60 O.S.
-1988 Supp. §156 (§157 covers "mortgages" and has language similar to part A of §156, but does not include "curative" language like part B).
+1988 Supp. \$156 (\$157 covers "mortgages" and has language similar to part A of \$156, but does not include language like part B).

-Part B of §156 was new and was effective November 1, 1988, and is an attempt to allow unspecified persons to file of record "written evidence" either "before or after the grantor's death" to give notice of the existence of an express private trust.
+Part B of \$156 was new and was effective November 1, 1988, and is an attempt to allow unspecified persons to file of record "written evidence" either "before or after the grantor's death" to give notice of the existence of an express private trust.
 This recent enactment is apparently an attempt to allow the unilateral reform of a deed originally conveying to a grantee whose title is simply shown as a "trustee".
 The purpose of this enactment, which is apparently to protect the beneficiaries of the "secret" trust from the claims of the trustee's heirs and/or devisees, is perhaps a worthy one.
-However, it seeks to use a method which (1) uses vague undefined terms (e.g., who can file such "written evidence" and what form shall it take), (2) attempts to divest parties of vested rights (i.e., the trustee's prior grantees, heirs and devisees), (3) causes confusion by omitting any reference to "agent", and omitting any reference to "mortgages" (since §156B only affects the "deeds" in §156A and not the "mortgages" in §157), and (4) fails to indicate in which public record this written evidence is to be filed.
+However, it seeks to use a method which (1) uses vague undefined terms (i.e., who can file such "written evidence" form shall it take), and what (2) attempts to divest parties of vested rights (i.e., the trustee's prior grantees, heirs and devisees), and (3) causes confusion by omitting any reference to "agent", and omitting any reference to "mortgages" (since §156B only affects the "deeds" in §156A and not the "mortgages" in §157).